Busia, Uganda

 Busia is a town in the Eastern Region of Uganda.
 It is the main municipal, administrative, and commercial center of the Busia District, with the district headquarters located there.

+History

+In the Eastern Uganda campaign of 1979, Tanzania People's Defence Force soldiers destroyed a Uganda Army truck near Busia, killing several Ugandan soldiers.

 Location

 Busia is at the border of Kenya, adjacent to the similarly named town of Busia, Kenya.
 Busia, Uganda is approximately 196 km, by road, east of Kampala, the capital and largest city of Uganda.
 This is approximately 28.5 km, by road, south of the town of Tororo, the nearest large town in Uganda.

 The geographical coordinates of Busia, Uganda are 0°28'01.0"N, 34°05'24.0"E (Latitude:0.4669; Longitude:34.0900).
 Busia, Uganda sits at an average elevation of 1198 m above sea level.

 Population

 In 1969, the national census that year enumerated 1,146 inhabitants in the town.
 In 1980, that year's census enumerated 8,663 people.
 According to the 1991 national census, there were 27,967 people in the town.
 In 2002, the national census that year put the town's population at 36,630.
 In August 2014, the national population census and household survey put the population at 54,798.

 In 2020, the Uganda Bureau of Statistics (UBOS) estimated the mid-year population of Busia, Uganda at 64,900 people.
 The population agency calculated the average rate of the population growth of Busia, Uganda to be 2.94 percent annually, between 2014 and 2020.